 The clinician will collect information from multiple sources (i.e. ADHD symptom checklists, standardized behaviour rating scales, a Personality Inventory, a detailed history of past and current functioning, and information obtained from family members or significant others who know the person well).
 This information is also essential to the assessment because it can help to rule out other factors that may cause or interact with the behaviours in question.

-Approximately (2-4 hours) of one to one testing and clinical observation
+Approximately (2 to 4 hours) of one to one testing and clinical observation

 Depending on the age of the individual and the presenting concerns, testing can include a neuropsychological measure like the Test of Variables of Attention (continuous performance test) as well as standardized measures like the Wechsler series of tests to examine aspects of information processing, memory, and executive functioning proficiencies.
 During testing, the individual being tested will also be observed carefully for symptoms of ADHD that are sometimes observed during testing of individuals with ADHD (i.e. difficulty attending to detail and/or instruction, an impulsive answer style, high levels of physical activity and distractibility).